aripalo/CasperJS-e2e-testing/README.md

 - CasperJS with [Mocha](http://visionmedia.github.io/mocha/) & [Chai](http://chaijs.com/) via [CasperJS Mocha plugin](https://github.com/nathanboktae/mocha-casperjs) by running `mocha-casperjs with-casper-mocha-chai.coffee`

 Also for the sake of example, both CoffeeScript and vanilla JavaScript versions are provided.

+## Jenkins CI integration

+To integrate these end-to-end tests with Jenkins we use XUnit XML files.

+For pure CasperJS, use:
+`casperjs test with-pure-casper.coffee --xunit=xunit.xml`

+For CasperJS with Mocha plugin, use:
+`mocha-casperjs --reporter=xunit with-casper-mocha-chai.coffee > xunit.xml`